 “Why is life given to those with no future, those God has surrounded with difficulties?
 I cannot eat for sighing; my groans pour out like water.
 What I always feared has happened to me.
 What I dreaded has come true.
 I have no peace, no quietness.
 I have no rest; only trouble comes.” -Job 3:23-26

-My situation is nothing compared to what Job endured, but his sentiments still ring true for me.
+My situation is nothing compared to the hardships Job endured, but his upset sentiments still ring true for me.

 I'm not going to debate whether it is a sin to be angry with God.
 I don't know the answer, and people smarter than me don't know the answer either.